OSHA Emergency Temporary Standard

 On November 4, 2021, OSHA published a COVID-19 Vaccination and Testing Emergency Temporary Standard (ETS).

-This standard covers all private companies with over 100 employees.
+This standard covered all private companies with over 100 employees.
 This includes all printers with at least 100 employees.

 What Should You Do?

-As of right now, your best course of action is to become familiar with the requirements of the OSHA ETS.
-In addition, prepare to implement those requirements if the stay is lifted and the emergency rule is revived.
+As of right now, your best course of action is to work on the administrative obligations of the ETS.

-What does the ETS require employers to do?
+What did the ETS require employers to do?